dowjones/developer-platform/content-based-recommendations/data-load/README.rst

         ix_map = json.load(ix_file)
     es_client.indices.create(index=ix_name, body=ix_map)

 load-dna-data.py
 ================

 This file has the main logic to read a Snapshot AVRO files and load their content to a pandas DataFrame.
-Then, it enriches the dataset with some embedding to the title and body fields, and finally, the final outcome is loaded to Elasticsearch.
+Then, it enriches the dataset with some embedding from the title and body fields.
+Finally, the outcome is loaded to Elasticsearch.